Ebenezer Emmons

-Ebenezer Emmons (May 16, 1799 – October 1, 1863), was a pioneering American geologist whose work includes the naming of the Adirondack Mountains in New York as well as a first ascent of Mount Marcy.
+Ebenezer Emmons (May 16, 1799 – October 1, 1863), was an American geologist whose work includes the naming of the Adirondack Mountains in New York as well as a first ascent of Mount Marcy.

 Early life

 Emmons was born at Middlefield, Massachusetts, on May 16, 1799, son of Ebenezer and Mary (Mack) Emmons.
 Emmons entered Williams College at age 16 and graduated with a degree in medicine in 1818.
 He went on to study medicine at Albany, New York.
 After graduating, he practiced as a doctor in Berkshire County, Massachusetts.
 In 1824, he assisted Chester Dewey in preparing a geological map of Berkshire County, in which the first attempt was made to classify the rocks of the Taconic area.
 He eventually attended the Rensselaer School (now Rensselaer Polytechnic Institute) for geology.
 There, he was inspired by professor Amos Eaton, and graduated in the first class in 1826.
 While giving much of his time to natural science at Williams College, he also became a professor in chemistry and later obstetrics at Albany Medical College.